+Redemption

+Frequency (If Redemption

+Fair U nfunded Currently Notice

-2021 Fair Value Unfunded Commitments Redemption Frequency (If Currently Eligible) Redemption Notice Period SkyBridge Multi-Adviser Hedge Fund Portfolios LLC - Series G \$ 1,155,473 \$ 14,070 Quarterly 65 days Total Investments Measured at NAV \$ 1,155,473 \$ 14,070
+Value Con nmitments Eligible) Period

+SkyBridge Multi-Adviser Hedge Fund •

+Portfolios LLC - Series G \$ 1,155,473 \$ 14,070 Quarterly 65 Days

+Total Investments Measured at NAV \$ 1,155,473 \$ 14,070

 The following is a summary of the investment strategies, their liquidity and redemption notice periods and any restrictions on the liquidity provisions of the investments in Investment Funds held by the Company as of May 31, 2021, and measured at fair value using the NAV per share practical expedient.
-Investment Funds with no current redemption restrictions may be subject to future gates, lock-up provisions or other restrictions, in accordance with their offering documents which would be considered in fair value measurement and disclosure.
+Investment Funds with no current redemption restrictions may be subject to future gates, lock-up provisions, or other restrictions, in accordance with their offering documents which would be considered in fair value measurement and disclosure.